flexatone/vigilnaut/README.md

 ### Command: `fetter count`

-Count discovered executables, sites, and packages.
+- Description: Count discovered executables, sites, and packages.
 - Subcommands
   - `display`: Show count results in the terminal.
   - `write`: Save count results to a file.